linode/apl-docs/docs/get-started/installation/oidc.md

 ## Use Azure Entra ID

-The authentication of brokered identities through Azure AD requires a service principal with certain Azure AD API permissions.
+The authentication of brokered identities through Azure Entra ID (formerly Azure Active Directory) requires a service principal with certain API permissions.
 An app registration needs to be created with the following API permissions:

 | API / Permission name       | Type      | Description                   |
 | --------------------------- | --------- | ----------------------------- |